About the LIFTOFF Reports

 DOE’s Pathways to Commercial Liftoff provide public and private sector capital allocators with a perspective as to how and when various technologies could reach full-scale commercial adoption– including a common analytical fact base and critical signposts for investment decisions.
 Given the constantly and rapidly evolving market, technology, and policy environment, the Liftoff Reports are designed to be “living documents” – and will be updated as the commercialization outlook on each technology evolves.

-The first Liftoff Reports are focused on advanced nuclear, carbon management, clean hydrogen, and long duration energy storage, and additional reports will be added in the coming months.
+The Liftoff Report effort has been quarterbacked by DOE’s Office of Technology Transitions and are the nation’s first industrial commercialization roadmaps for these critical technologies.
 These emerging technology areas have been chosen due to their anticipated role in the clean energy transition, to complement that of mature clean energy technologies.
 These reports are intended to reinforce dialogue with the private sector, and DOE will be seeking continuous feedback from industry as these reports are updated and revised over time.[3]
 The DOE will continue to solicit input through industry forums, requests for information, and regular interaction in the context of our authorities; we also welcome direct public input which can be submitted via email to [email protected].

 [1] Pub.
 L. 117-58 (Nov.
 15, 2021).